Unit testing

 18});

-The unit test runner is now set up, and you can run yarn test to start your test suite locally.
+The unit test runner is now set up!
+Run the following command to run your tests:

 If you are just testing util functions or frontend components, you can start writing tests now.
 If you want to test your Gadget API, such as model actions, global actions, or HTTP routes, you'll need to set up a test API client so you can make requests to the Development environment of your Gadget backend.